Fufu-and-Her-Friends/RandomPost/fufusay/fufusay.md

 ## Allowing `fufusay` to display UTF-8 characters

 Wait!
-If you test the script before reading this section, you might wonder why your output is not the same as what I produced.
+If you test the script before reading this section, you might wonder why your output is not the same as what you expect.
 You may see something like this:

 ![fufusay-utf8-characters](figures/fufusay-utf8-characters.png)